matthias-at-work/proto-rabbitmq-with-ssl/README.md

 # proto-rabbitmq-with-ssl

-Technology: RabbitMQ
+Technology: RabbitMQ / OpenSSL

-Goal: Try out different ways how to authenticate the client.
+Goal: Try out different ways how to authenticate client.

 Contents:
-1. General setup
+01. General setup
-2. Server-authentication (enable ssl)
+02. Server-authentication (enable ssl)
-3. Client-authentication
- 3a.
-Using central CA on server for issue client-certificates 3b.
-Using self-signed client-certificate
+03. Client-authentication - where client-cert is signed by same CA as server-cert
+04. Client-authentication - where client-cert is signed by dedicated CA
+05. Client-authentication - where client-cert is self-signed (no CA) => **FAILURE**
- 3c.
-Using RabbitMQ plugin "Certificate Trust Store"
+06. Client-authentication - Using RabbitMQ plugin "Certificate Trust Store"
-4. Use client-certificate for RabbitMQ user-authentication
+07. Use client-certificate for RabbitMQ user-authentication